nnk465/carre/README.md

 This bot create a system of money in a discord server.
 Datas are conserved in a dropbox file to be sure that they are not lost.
-Do with it what you want
+Do with it whatever you want